 - Stamp duty: A significant expense when purchasing a new property.
 The amount varies depending on the property’s value and the state or territory.

-- Moving costs: Expenses associated with hiring professional movers, transportation, and packing supplies.
+- Moving costs: Hiring professional movers, transportation, and packing supplies costs.

-- Renovation and furnishing: Potential costs for making the new home comfortable and suitable for your needs.
+- Renovation and furnishing: Potential costs for making the new home comfortable and suitable.

 - Legal and conveyancing fees: Fees for the legal processes involved in buying and selling property.